 FunTeam Alberta expects each leader, volunteer, and participant to assume responsibility for personal risk and demonstrate a duty of care for others.
 FunTeam has adopted the Safety Guidelines for Physical Activity in Alberta Schools as our own guidelines.
 It includes guidelines on equipment and facilities, instructional considerations, and supervision.
 All groups should make sure that they are following these guidelines to ensure the safety of all participants and volunteers.

 Below is a summarized description of the guidelines.

 - All FunTeam activities are no body contact.
 These are strictly recreational, less-competitive sports.
 Any rough play should be stopped immediately and dealt with appropriately.

 - Whether the facility is an ice rink, playing field or a school gymnasium, the condition should be checked and inspected for obstructions, before the start of each activity.

-- If incident or injury does occur during play, Group Leaders should complete the incident report form found in appendix 5 of the FunTeam Alberta Guidebook.
+- If incident or injury does occur during play, Group Leaders should complete the Incident Report Form.

 - As the focus of FunTeam activities is to have fun, the level of play should be lowered to that of the least skilled player to avoid possible injuries.